ludvigalden/servido/README.md

     }
 }

-class B extends ServidoAsync {
+class B extends ServiceAsync {
     a: A;

     constructorAsync() {